Phuket property UK buyersBritish buyers Phuketbuy condo Thailand UKUK expat Phuket property

 Nai Yang / Mai Khao: Airport-proximate zone with direct flight convenience for frequent UK travelers.
 Lower prices; less tourist density.

-UK buyer community in Phuket
+What Should You Know About UK buyer community in Phuket?

 For UK buyers relocating with families, the infrastructure for British-style living is well-developed.